 Have you been discouraged by the cost of dental care?
 If you’ve ever gone to the dentist, you know: Dental care is not cheap.
-That is the number one reason why so many people don’t go to the dentist.
-However, dental is still an important part of our routine care.
-The decline in dental visits correlates with the decline in both oral and overall health.
+That is one of the main reasons why so many people don’t go to the dentist and often resort to pulling their own tooth when they have a toothache.

-Even though dental is an important part of our health, it is still hard to justify the cost of your own dental care.
-As a result, many people are turning to more unconventional dental care means to treat their dental needs, like at-home tooth extractions.
-But is this at-home treatment economically smart and advantageous or is it dangerous?
+Even though going to the dentist is important for our health, it is still hard to justify the cost sometimes.
+As a result, some people turn to more unconventional dental care means for treating their dental health, like at-home tooth extractions.
+If you’re at that place, understand all the facts and ask yourself this question: Is pulling your own tooth economically smart and advantageous or is it dangerous?

 Toothaches are irritating, especially when they refuse to go away on their own, but there is often a reason for them.
 This ailment can indicate infection and a need to have a tooth pulled.
-However, many people who are unable to pay a dentist opt to self-perform extraction of a hurting tooth to eliminate the problem.
+Many people who can’t pay a dentist try to pull the hurting tooth at home to eliminate the problem.

-The issue with an at-home tooth extraction is that regardless of its affordability, extracting a tooth without the proper training and tools can be very dangerous and actually end up causing more pain.
+The issue with DIY tooth extractions is that regardless of its affordability, pulling a tooth without the proper training and tools can be very dangerous and end up causing more pain.
 In addition, there is an increased risk of worsening an infection or breaking the tooth.